hotmeshio/samples-javascript/README.md

 # samples-javascript
-This repo demonstrates the use of HotMesh, Durable, and Pluck in a JavaScript environment, providing examples for caching, executing, indexing, and searching transactional workflows.
+This repo demonstrates the use of HotMesh in a JavaScript environment, providing examples for caching, executing, indexing, and searching transactional workflows.
+HotMesh includes several modules, one or more of which might be relevant to your particular use case.
+If you're a Temporal developer, already versed in durable workflow concepts, the *Durable* module might be easiest to adopt, given its adherence to the Temporal TypeScript SDK modules and types.
+If you're interested in HTAP solutions, refer to Pluck.
+And if you'd like to know more about HotMesh in general, refer to the section on Distributed Orchestration.

 ## Table of Contents
 1. [HotMesh](#hotmesh)